Here’s a good question from a reader:

 1: You are considering giving this man a chance because of a lack of better options around.
 (Because let’s face it, if there was a 10/10 man at your front door right now, interested in you, you wouldn’t even be considering this man whom you don’t really love)

-2: You could be saying that this man actually has ‘potential’ to be a High Value mate, yet, you really have an issue with being too judgmental of men.
+2: You could be saying that this man actually has ‘potential’ to be a High Value mate.
+Yet, you really have an issue with being too judgmental of men.

 However, what is interesting is that you can utilise situation number 1 to potentially raise your value and hope that you will soon enough attract a man who is High Value (or an 8/10 and above) in to your life.

-Could you and do you want to consider spending some time with him, practicing your connection skills, so that you become more skillful and confident at connecting and playing?
-All for the purpose of raising your value so that you can attract the mate that you want?
+Could you and do you want to consider spending some time with him, practicing your connection skills, so that you become more skillful and confident at connecting and creating attraction with men?

 However, if you wanted to try and genuinely connect with him, and after a short time cut it off (if you truly feel that you both do not have a genuine, unique connection), there’s nothing wrong with that.

 A genuine desire to connect with also help you to be more finely attuned to the situation, which a lot of people are not these days.